conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

 ```bash
 docker compose exec kafka-client kafka-topics --bootstrap-server conduktor-gateway:6969 --command-config /clientConfig/paris.properties --list
 ```
-You should see that the Paris tenant can only see `existingSharedTopic` whereas London can see `existingSharedTopic` and `existingLondonTopic`.
+You should see that the Paris tenant can only see `existingSharedTopic` whereas London can see `existingSharedTopic` and `existingLondonTopic` (as well as our prevoiusly created topics earlier in the demo.

 ### Step 10: Consume from the topics